Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 ### Software
-Notifications microservice takes use of a range of libraries to support the provided functionality.
+Notifications microservice use a range of libraries to support the provided functionality.

 [See full list of dependencies on GitHub](https://github.com/Altinn/altinn-notifications/network/dependencies).